Chimango caracara: Feeding

 The chimango caracara is omnivorous, "a small-scale predator and general scavenger".
-Its live prey includes insects and other invertebrates, lizards, amphibians, the eggs and young of other birds, and rodents.
+Its live prey include insects and other invertebrates, lizards, amphibians, the eggs and young of other birds, and rodents.
 It scavenges small roadkill and also the carcasses of larger animals after other predators have left.
 It eats smaller amounts of vegetable matter like rotten apples, fungi, and what it can glean from horse and cattle dung.
-It typically forages on the wing, flying somewhat randomly up to 10 m above the ground and dropping onto prey or other food sources.
+Furthermore, it typically forages on the wing, flying somewhat randomly up to 10 m above the ground and dropping onto prey or other food sources.
 It often follows farmers as they plow (assemblies of more than 100 birds have been observed), congregates at grass fires, and frequents fishing villages and shellfish processing plants for their waste.
 It pirates food from other raptors and large waterbirds.
 Individuals have been observed catching live fish from the surface of water.

 Breeding

 The chimango caracara's breeding season spans September to January, with eggs laid from mid-October to mid-November in much of its range.
 It usually nests in trees, building a stick platform up to about 30 m above the ground, but much lower in Patagonia and oriented to avoid prevailing winds.
-In areas with few trees it will nest on the ground or on tussocks in a marsh.
+In areas with few trees, it will nest on the ground or tussocks in a marsh.
 Tree nests of adjoining pairs are usually fairly far apart.
-Ground nesting can be colonial, for example an observation of more than 70 nests in a 1.5 ha site.
+Ground nesting can be colonial, for example, an observation of more than 70 nests in a 1.5 ha site.
 The clutch size is usually two or three eggs but up to five is not uncommon.
 The incubation period is 26 to 32 days and fledging occurs 32 to 41 days after hatch.
 Both sexes build the nest, incubate the clutch, and provision the young.

 Cognitive behavior

-The chimango caracara is an intelligent bird and has high problem solving abilities compared to other birds.
-"The explorative tendency, low neophobia and ability to innovate showed by M. chimango may be advantageous for this generalist and opportunistic raptor and might be some of the factors underlying its ecological success."
+The chimango caracara is an intelligent bird and has high problem-solving abilities compared to other birds.
+"The explorative tendency, low neophobia, and ability to innovate showed by D. chimango may be advantageous for this generalist and opportunistic raptor and might be some of the factors underlying its ecological success."

 Vocalization

 The chimango caracara is usually most vocal during the breeding season "particularly if human or other intruders [are] near nest", but also calls during disputes over food.
-Its most common call is a "loud petulant sqealing keeeeee-eh" that is usually made singly and often in flight.
+Its most common call is a "loud petulant squealing keeeeee-eh" that is usually made singly and often in flight.
 It also makes a "more chattering...keag-keah-keah..." or "ke-ew, ke-ew, ke-ew" and a "variety of squeals, growls, and hissing whistles."

 Status

 The IUCN has assessed the chimango caracara as being of Least Concern.
 It has a very large range, and though its population size is not known it is believed to be increasing.
 No immediate threats have been identified.
-"Currently thriving, perhaps benfitting in part from deforestation, and is commonest raptor through much of Chile and Argentina."
+"Currently thriving, perhaps benefitting in part from deforestation, and is the commonest raptor through much of Chile and Argentina."